Robustifying ML-powered Network Classifiers with PANTS: Design

 \subsection{Adversarial packet sequence identification}

-\paragraph{Feature importance determination.} Considering all features will be too computationally expensive for the SMT solver and can lead to unsatisfiable combinations.
-Thankfully, not all features are equally important in keeping the packet sequences adversarial.
-Thus, we design a feature importance ranking algorithm and generate packet sequences that are only consistent with the most important features.
-Since AML methods are designed to perturb features to maximize the chance that they will be misclassified, our intuition is that the features that have been changed the most play a more important role in adversariness.
-Thus, after normalizing all the features into the same scale, the importance of each feature is determined by the difference in that feature value between the adversarial and the original one.
+\paragraph{Feature importance determination(line 1 - line 5 in Alg.~\ref{alg:feat_selection}).} Adhering to all features in the adversarial feature vector that the AML specified could be too computationally expensive for the SMT solver or even infeasible.
+Critically, though, not all features are equally important in keeping the packet sequences adversarial.
+For instance, given an adversarial vector of two concrete values generated by the AML component, there is often a packet sequence that adheres to only one of them while still being adversarial.
+Building on this insight, we design a feature importance ranking algorithm that helps \sys identify feature subsets that play a more important role in the sample's adversariness, thereby streamlining and accelerating the search process.
+Since AML methods are designed to perturb features to maximize the chance that they will be misclassified, the features that have been changed the most play a more important role in adversariness.
+Thus, after normalizing all the features, the importance of each feature is determined by the difference between the adversarial and the original value of that feature.
+Using this importance ranking, we can prioritize adversarial-feature constraints, which are crucial to keeping the flow adversarial.

-As an example, suppose there is a VPN flow p, and its extracted features are min and max of interarrival times, \ie [$min_{iat}$, $max_{iat}$].
-AML generates adversarial features to be $min'_{iat}$ and $max'_{iat}$ so that it is classified as Non-VPN.
-Unfortunately, SMT cannot find solutions consistent with these two features.
-Therefore, we want to select the most important feature and find the packet sequences that only comply with that one.
-Assume that $min'_{iat}$ is more important than $max'_{iat}$.
-Then, the SMT solver finds solutions only for $min'_{iat}$.
-After that, we construct the packet sequences using these solutions and recalculate the maximum interarrival times of the given packet sequences $max''_{iat}$.
-Since $min'_{iat}$ is consistent with AML's decision and $min'_{iat}$ is the most important feature, we expect that the new features [$min'_{iat}$, $max''_{iat}$] will still be adversarial.